ompsuthar9000/Auth_MERN/README.md

 - **Update User Data:** Enables users to update their information.
 - **Delete User:** Provides functionality to delete a user from the database.
 - **Profile Picture Upload:** Supports profile picture uploads using Multer for handling file uploads.
+- **Cloudinary Integration:** Handles image uploads to the cloud using Cloudinary for better scalability and management.

 ## Requirements